tonethar/IGME-330-Master/notes/HW-php-web-service-5.md

 <hr>

-4) When you are done, ZIP **bored-client.html** and POST it to the myCourses dropbox
+4) When you are done, ZIP up **bored-client.html** and POST it to the myCourses dropbox

 <hr>